f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

    ilx.listen();

-Save and reload the workpsace.
+Save and reload the workspace.

 **Note**: This is not really a proper use of a cryptographic nonce, it is just to show how we can extend functionality with Node.js.